 - Busan Points of Interest Map

 Those of you looking to visit South Korea are probably as confused by all the changes as I was before I visited in spring 2022.
 The Korean government has been as wishy-washy with their pandemic policies as those in most of the other heavily-touristed countries in Asia have been.
-But as of July 2022, if you want to vacation anywhere in Korea, you need to be ready to wear a mask.
-As of August 4th 2022, masks are still required in all public places, excluding the outdoors (unless you’re in a crowded area or at an event with 50+ people).
+But as of September 3rd 2022, masks are still required on public transportation and in all indoor public places, excluding the outdoors (unless you’re in a crowded area or at an event with 50+ people).

 This is not the end, however, as there are a couple other testing requirements in place right now.
-Visitors to Korea are rstill equired to take a PCR test within 3 days of arrival.
+Visitors to Korea are now required to take a PCR test within 24 hours of arrival, no exceptions.
+The cost of a covid test in Incheon Airport is currently ₩80,000 ($60USD), with some options within Seoul as inexpensive as ₩65,000 ($50USD).
 There’s no testing requirement to leave South Korea, but you may be required to take a test in order to move on and enter your next destination or home country.

 Arrival & Getting Around Busan

 As the second-largest city in Korea, Busan is very well-connected to the rest of the country.
 Nearby cities like Gimhae, Daegu, or the historic Gyeongju are just a short bus ride away, which is why I don’t recommend only visit Busan on a day trip.
 South Korean public transport is world above that of the rest of Asia, except for neighboring Japan.
 Getting to Busan will either involve a bus, train, or airplane depending upon how far away you are.